Meng0625/immcantation/docs/index.rst

 high-throughput AIRR-seq datasets.
 Beginning from raw reads, Python and R packages are provided for pre-processing, population structure determination, and repertoire analysis.

+**Click on the relevant section of the image below for more details.**

 .. raw:: html

     <object data="_static/overview.svg" type="image/svg+xml"></object>
     <br><br>

+For an overview of AIRR-seq analysis, check out:

+    **Yaari and Kleinstein.**
+    Practical guidelines for B-cell receptor repertoire sequencing analysis.
+    *Genome Med 2015; 7\:121. doi\: 10.1186/s13073-015-0243-2.*

 .. _Cite: